Template-free search for gravitational wave events using coincident anomaly detection: Results

 Following the trigger concept above, we create datasets consisting of 100 SGLF or BBH GW events and 50k backgrounds.
 We have also experimented with lower anomaly rates; due to the size limitation of the Codabench set, in this case we still reserve 50k background events for training, and resample backgrounds more frequently to match rates as low as 0.02\% anomaly rate (see Appendix \ref{app:dataset}).
 We transform the cleaned 50ms windows using a short-time Fourier transform.
 Sampling from the two sets is stochastic, so some batches contain only background events, depending on the anomaly rate and batch size.
 The architecture, loss, transform, and training details are given in Appendices~\ref{app:dataset}-\ref{app:loss}.
 To estimate the recall, we test on the remaining $\sim$10k GW events and 50k background events.
 Because we only have 50k background events, we approximate the precision by calculating the probability of a single-channel false positive as a function of threshold, and then --- assuming independence of the detectors for background events --- estimate the probability of a simultaneous false positive on both channels.
 As a metric of model performance, we present the area under the precision-recall curve (PR-AUC) and the recall at a false-alarm rate of 1/year (FAR-1/yr).
 The PR-AUC is a standard anomaly detection metric that captures performance across a range of precision-recall tradeoffs.
 Within the GW community, it is common to show FAR-1/yr recall as a function of signal-to-noise ratio (SNR) (e.g. see \cite{raikman2024gwak}).
 Table \ref{tab:results} shows the recall for various models at a FAR of 1/year, while Fig.~\ref{fig:recall_vs_snr} shows the dependence on SNR.
 Results are given in Table ~\ref{tab:results}.
 Notably, CoAD achieves approximately the same performance as direct supervision (i.e. training with cross-entropy) on the same training set, highlighting the strong learning capability of CoAD.

-We show results for both BBH and SGLF, but for ablation studies we focus on the more challenging SGLF dataset.
+We show results for both BBH and SGLF events, but for ablation studies we focus on the more challenging SGLF dataset.
 First, because the chosen anomaly detection rate is somewhat arbitrary, we have explored performance as the rate decreases.
 We have found it is possible to achieve similar performance with an anomaly rate as low $2 \times 10^{-4}$, albeit with increased computational expense.
 We have not explored lower rates, but expect training is possible with sufficient computational resources.

-We also explored the dependence on the number of events, using a smaller dataset consisting of 50 GW events and 25k backgrounds.
-In this case, performance drops due to a loss of diversity in the training examples.
-We also considered an alternative approach of pre-training on existing modeled events (e.g. BBH) and then testing on a new event type (e.g. SGLF) with fewer and/or rarer events.
-Initial studies were inconclusive, and the otherwise strong assumption of model-free learning is lost due to the dependence on the similarity between the target and pre-training event classes.
-For these reasons we have not pursued pre-training farther, but it may be of interest to further work.
+Finally we highlight a limitation of the dataset: The Codabench challenge includes only static noise, while realistic data also contains non-Gaussian transient noise (glitches).
+Though CoAD should be capable of identifying glitches as non-signal (due to lack of correlation between detectors), this capability has yet to be demonstrated.
+Future CoAD studies should include glitches in the training data.